ddm-j/aminfo/README.md

 ![Sample Image](img/sample_image.png)

-As expected, the estimator's accuracy falls apart for low values of $$N$$ (right side of graph).
+As expected, the estimator's accuracy falls apart for low values of $N$ (right side of graph).
 But enjoys good performance at higher counts.
-Additionally, we can see that the estimator is more accurate for lower correlations across a wide range of $$N$$.
+Additionally, we can see that the estimator is more accurate for lower correlations across a wide range of $N$.

 ## Performance